ishan2105/smart-education-software/README.md

 # smart-education-software
-This is a smart education software for smart india.
+This is a smart education software for smart india.<br>
 Author-Ishan Gupta